Skip to main content

 Crow Wing County, MinnesotaOligotrophic

-Ossawinnamakee Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Ossawinnamakee Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 At 63 ft of maximum depth, Ossawinnamakee Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 Ossawinnamakee Lake covers 711 acres alongside 13.3 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Among the 120 graded lakes in Crow Wing County, Ossawinnamakee Lake ranks 5 — in the top quartile locally.